About the scheme

 We’re removing the A14 rail viaduct over the East Coast main line and Brampton Road in Huntingdon.
 A through route will be maintained through Huntingdon, making use of the Brampton Road bridge to cross the railway line and constructing a new link road from Brampton Road to connect with the A14 to the west.

 Once work is complete the existing A14 will be ‘de-trunked’ between Huntingdon and Swavesey and between Alconbury and Spittals interchange.
 This means that responsibility for the road will pass to the local authority.

 New local access roads

-We’re constructing a new dual carriageway, approximately five miles in length, between Fen Drayton and Swavesey and a single carriageway between Swavesey and Girton.
-This will provide a route for local traffic between Cambridge and Huntingdon, as well as access to properties and businesses along the corridor.
+We constructed a new dual carriageway, approximately five miles in length, between Fen Drayton and Swavesey and a single carriageway between Swavesey and Girton.
+This provided a route for local traffic between Cambridge and Huntingdon, as well as access to properties and businesses along the corridor.

 If you would like more detailed maps of the scheme, please email us at and let us know which area you are interested in:

 Section 1 Map – A1 between Alconbury and Brampton Hut